 Type “disable b”.

-As marked in blue circle, Enb becomes n for disabled.
+As marked in the blue circle, Enb becomes n for disabled.

 9. To re-enable the recent disabled breakpoint.
 Type “enable b”.